gsheppar/Prisma-SD-WAN-Flow-Record/README.md

 # Prisma SD-WAN Flow Records (Preview)
-The purpose is to grab the flow records for a site and optional for a circuit
+The purpose is to grab the flow records for a site and optional for a circuit over a period of days

 #### License
 MIT